Alstom Prima: Prima H3

 The H3 Battery model is provisioned with eight separate batteries which provide up to 600 kW, while the H3 Hybrid is instead equipped with a 350 kW generator and a 350 kW battery.
 The H3 Dual Engine variant is fitted with a pair of 350 kW diesel engine generators, and the H3 Single Engine features a 1,000 kW diesel engine.
 The latter three variants are each equipped with a 2,000 L fuel tank, while no fuel tank is present on the battery-only model.
 The first two H3 variants are designed to perform shunting operations in industrial areas and tunnels, while the third variant is designed for mainline services and industrial uses, and the fourth variant is designed for mainline services and heavy shunting operations.

 In common operational practice, the locomotive initially runs on batteries alone; when not in active use, it is plugged in during breaks for recharging.
 When required, the batteries are charged via a small diesel engine driving a generator; only when the battery voltage is no longer sufficient to move the vehicles does the diesel generator automatically power up to recharge the batteries or to provide additional power.
 This diesel engine is rated at 350 kW and is Stage IIIB compliant; it produced lower emissions, as well as a considerable reduction in noise, in comparison to conventional diesel traction.
-According to Laug, Director of Production at DB Regio Franken in Nürnberg, the emissions are reduced by 70 per cent, while fuel consumption has also been cut by 50 per cent less to the traditional shunting locomotives, saving only 400 tons of CO₂ per year.
+According to Laug, Director of Production at DB Regio Franken in Nürnberg, the emissions are reduced by 70 percent, while fuel consumption has also been cut by 50 percent less to the traditional shunting locomotives, saving only 400 tons of CO2 per year.
 Reportedly, DB operates their fleet on pure battery running for between 50 and 75 percent of their overall operating time.